tdgne/waveform-rs/README.md

 # waveform

 waveform is a set of (currently two) waveform image renderers written in Rust.
-It is speed-oriented for heavy use (GPU acceleration coming soon).
+It is speed-oriented for heavy use.

-This lib currently has no backends, so it directly manipulates `Vec<u8>`s.
+This lib currently has no backends, so it directly renders to a `Vec<u8>`.

 ## Features

 * Generation of bicolored raster images (outputs are `Vec<u8>`)
-  * RGBA format images
+  * `RGBA` format images
-  * Gray scale (scalar pixel) images for use as masks etc.
+  * Gray scale (`Scalar`) images for use as masks etc.
-* Direct rendering from a `Vec` of samples
-* Faster indirect rendering from binned values
+* Fast rendering from binned min/max amplitudes
+* Multilevel binning for rendering in various resolutions.
 * Time-range specification in either seconds (`f64`) or samples (`usize`)

-## Some Goals

-* GPU acceleration (perhaps with OpenCL)

 ## Screenshot